fxnn/gowatch/README.md

 # gowatch

-gowatch will provide configurable logfile analysis for your server.
-It will be able to parse your logfiles and create summaries in formats ready for delivery via E-Mail or Web.
+gowatch provides configurable logfile analysis for your server.
+It is able to parse your logfiles and create summaries in formats ready for delivery via E-Mail or Web.

-However, this is still under development and _not_ ready for use yet.

 [![Build Status](https://travis-ci.org/fxnn/gowatch.svg)](https://travis-ci.org/fxnn/gowatch)